 What Ever Needs to be Done

 Hundreds of thousands of horses, oxen, and mules were used to do all types of tasks during the war, mostly for transport.
-It would take teams of six to twelve horses to pull field guns through treacherous terrain.
+It would take teams of six to 12 horses to pull field guns through treacherous terrain.

-The dead and wounded would be carried to safety on horse-drawn ambulances, ammunition, food, and medical supplies often required the help of the four-legged steeds as some terrain was too much for any vehicles at that time to carry.
+The dead and wounded would be carried to safety on horse-drawn ambulances.
+Ammunition, food, and medical supplies often required the help of the four-legged steeds as some terrain was too much for any vehicles at that time to carry.
 This was a better use for the horses as the first use did not work out so well.

 Very quickly it became clear that barbed wire machine guns and vast minefields would make the traditional “charge” a relic of a bygone era.
 A perfect testament to the carnage was a famous charge launched by the British in 1918, where only four out of 150 horses would survive!

 Probably one of the most shocking uses of animals in WWI was that of the elephant.
-Elephants were needed for all types of tasks too big for a man, on a battlefield too rugged for trucks, to carry a payload that was far too heavy for planes.
+Elephants were needed for all types of tasks that were too big for a man, on a battlefield too rugged for trucks, to carry a payload that was far too heavy for planes.

-They were needed to carry big heavy oil tanks through the cold, snowy winter roads, big truckloads of supplies, and were even given their own trench coats to help them beat the rains.
+They were needed to carry big heavy oil tanks through the cold, snowy winter roads, big truckloads of supplies, and were even given their own trench coats to help them beat the rain.
 But they carried an even heavier payload and seemed to have little problem doing it.

 Bringing in the Big Guns

-Artillery cannons came in all different shapes in sizes, often being pieced together on the battlefield because of their complicated and huge parts.
+Artillery cannons came in all different shapes and sizes, often being pieced together on the battlefield because of their complicated and huge parts.
 Some would not be invented had the elephant not have existed.

-Here to Please
+Here to Serve!
+And Please

-Critical Help in the Trench
+Critical Help in the Trenches

 Trench warfare was no easy business; snipers waited from a distance to pick off anyone who dared lift his head over to see beyond the smoke.
-Machine guns lay waiting to fend off the next charge that can come at any moment!
+Machine guns lay waiting to fend off the next charge that can come at any moment.

-World War One would give humans the gift of understanding the most significant contribution of dogs to humankind of all, and that’s Therapy.
-And if there was ever a way that required a lot of therapy it would be this one!
+World War One would give humans the gift of understanding the most significant contribution of dogs to humankind of all, and that’s therapy.
+And if there was ever a way that required a lot of therapy, it would be this one!

 With two out of every three soldiers on the front suffering from PTSD, dogs would prove crucial to helping these men regain some sanity.
-It would prove to be the most vital help that they bring to the front, as the British alone fired more than 250 million shells during the great war, but once chemical warfare came to no man’s land, it would be man helping his best friend adapt too.
+It would prove to be the most vital help that they bring to the front, as the British alone fired more than 250 million shells during the Great War.
+But once chemical warfare came to no man’s land, it would be man helping his best friend adapt, too.

 Gas!
 Gas!
 Gas!

-More Than Your Average NY Bird
+More Than Your Average Bird

 Going to battle without one was more terrifying than being shot at itself, as they were the first message back to HQ if you’re getting ambushed on the front, or need re-enforcements or artillery cover.